Computing Optimal Kernels in Two Dimensions: Preliminaries

-A slightly weaker notion of $\eps$-kernel was used by Agarwal \etal \cite{ahv-aemp-04}, that are potentially (significantly) smaller than their ``strong'' counterparts.
-They seem somewhat harder to compute. \begin{defn} \deflab{weak:kernel} A subset $\CS \subseteq \PS$ is a \emphi{weak $\eps$-kernel} of $\PS$ if $\pwY{u}{\CS}\ge (1-\eps)\pwY{u}{\PS}$ for all $u\in\dirs$. \end{defn} Luckily, this weaker definition was sufficient for the purposes of Agarwal \etal.
-However, it is somewhat less intuitive than the stronger variant, and it is harder to compute the optimal kernel for it.
+A slightly weaker notion of $\eps$-kernel was used by Agarwal \etal \cite{ahv-aemp-04}, that is potentially (significantly) smaller than their ``strong'' counterparts but somewhat harder to compute. \begin{definition} \deflab{weak:kernel} A subset $\CS \subseteq \PS$ is a \emphi{weak $\eps$-kernel} of $\PS$ if $\pwY{u}{\CS}\ge (1-\eps)\pwY{u}{\PS}$ for all $u\in\dirs$. \end{definition} This weaker definition was sufficient for the purposes of Agarwal \etalNP.
+However, it is less intuitive than the stronger variant, and it is harder to compute the optimal weak kernel.

-\paragraph*{Computing optimal circular arc cover.}
+\subsection{Computing optimal circular arc cover}